Brighton Grammar School: Affiliations

 Brighton Grammar School has a close sister school relationship with Firbank Girls' Grammar School, an independent Anglican school for girls.
 Students of the two schools participate in a range of co-educational activities together.
 The school also maintains a close relationship with St Andrew's Anglican Church, Brighton.

 In 2003, the Australian Government created the “Lighthouse Schools” program wherein 226 boys’ schools across Australia were selected as guiding institutions given data that boys were “significantly underperforming in key educational areas.”
 Brighton Grammar School received a $5,000 grant under the program to become a pivotal boys’ school.

 Crowther Centre for Learning and Innovation

 The Crowther Centre for Learning and Innovation is an organisation run under the auspices of Brighton Grammar School to provide support services for the educational community.

 The Crowther Centre is part think-tank and research arm overseeing the collection and analysis of data to provide improved and informed decision-making processes.
 The Head of the Crowther Centre is Dr Ray Swann.

 House system

-Brighton Grammar School has six houses: Armstrong (white), Crowther (yellow), Dixon (blue), Hancock (green), Rofe (purple) and School (red).
-In 1924 the original houses were Armstrong, Crowther, Dixon, Melville and School (for boarders).
+Brighton Grammar School currently has eight houses: Armstrong (white), Crowther (yellow), Dixon (blue), Fairweather (orange), Hancock (green), Melville (grey), Rofe (purple) and School (red).
+Hancock was added in 1986, and Rofe was added in 2005 The newest two houses were added in 2023 (Fairweather and reinstated Melville).
+In 1923 the original houses were Armstrong, Crowther, Dixon, Melville and School (for boarders).